liaoliangzhang/liaoliangzhang.github.io/README.md

 Finally, make sure the setting for the YourGitHubName/github.io.git is correct, i.e. using the correct branch to produce the website.

+## Future edits

-The only thing to run in the future after making edits is:
+You don't have to rerun Hugo again.
+The only thing to run in the future after making edits in public folder is:

 cd public